This verse parody was one of many such newspaper items that appeared in 1882 poking fun at Oscar Wilde and the Aesthetic

-One who is sent away, often as a teacher or missionary to a people.
+One who is sent away, often as a teacher or missionary to the people.
 Wilde's stated mission was to educate the American people in art and culture.

 In medieval Gaelic and British culture, a professional poet, employed by a patron.
 Wilde's patron was Richard D'Oyly Carte, promoter of Gilbert & Sullivan's Patience, a comic opera which, like this verse, was a parody of the Aesthetic Movement.

 Another name for porcelain, a ceramic material used in pottery.
 Wilde said, or it was said of him, that he was trying to live up to his blue china.

 An alternative spelling of aesthetes, who were members of a movement that emphasized beauty as an artistic value.
 Wilde was known as a leader of the late nineteenth century Aesthetic Movement.